gve-sw/GVE_DevNet_Webex_Board_Companion_Mode_Alternative_Macro/README.md

 `const PREFER_JOIN_OBTP=false`
 This will cause Board the use the destination sent to it by the triggering device to dial into the meeting.
 NOTE: If the destination is not a meeting bridge but rather an individual device and you have set `PREFER_JOIN_OBTP` to `false`, that device will then receive 2 separate calls, one from the triggering device and another from the Board
+Also change these constants if needed:
+`LEAVE_CAMERA_ON` can be used to have the Board leave the camera on when joining a meeting.
+Default setting is false assuming you prefer to use the camera on the main device in the room being used to join the meeting
+`MANUAL_TOGGLE_FUNC` will automatically add a new panel button to the board so you can toggle the functionality of this macro on or off.
+By default, it is set to *true* , but if you set it to *false* the new panel button will never be added and as long as the macro is on it will restrict the audio and video of the Board for each call.

 2) Load the Javascript code included in the  **TriggerCompanionJoin.js** file in this repository into a new Macro in the Macro editor of the Cisco Webex Device (i.e. Room Kit Plus using CVI Cloud Gateway).
 This script will tell the board to join the meeting that the triggering device is in.
 If you have left the PREFER_JOIN_OBTP constant set to 'true' then the board will join the meeting being offered on the screen with OBTP as soon as a call is connected in this device,